DivAgarwal1/lin-alg-calc-lib/README.md

 //guess the root of the function or put in something random double guess = 2;

-// maxRepetitions - how many times you want to run a 7000 Newton's method iteration (even 1 will almost always suffice) int maxRepetitions = 1;
+// maxRepetitions - how many times you want to run a 7000 step Newton's method iteration (even 1 will almost always suffice) int maxRepetitions = 1;

 double oneRootOfFunction = function.solve(guess, maxRepetitions);